railslove/showoff-presentations/wroc_love_2012/08_get_better/01_slide.md

 * Find pairs online or in your local user group
 * Go coworking

+!SLIDE callout cyan

+# If you don't have a space nearby

+Create one

+!SLIDE callout lila

+# U NO NEED MONEY

+Only the right place and people

 !SLIDE

 # Use stackoverflow and the like